supriya-project/supriya/docs/source/tutorials/buffers.rst

 Configuration
 -------------

-The maximum number of buffers available in a context is controlled by its options.
+The maximum number of buffers available in a context is controlled by its :py:class:`options <supriya.scsynth.Options>`.

-- Options.buffer_count
+- Set the maximum number of buffers with the ``buffer_count`` keyword.

+This can be set on an :py:class:`~supriya.scsynth.Options` instance passed the context when initialized or booting, or just as keyword arguments.